go-cristian/slate/source/index.html.md

 <aside class="notice">
 The Consumer iOS SDK is built as a universal binary in order to support all potential architectures but before submitting to the App Store, you will need to remove any architectures that are not supported by the App Store.
 You can resolve this issue by doing either of the following:
 Add a build phase script that strips the unsupported architectures (x86_64, i386) from the framework.
-Use the shell script `trim.sh` that’s included in the SDK software distribution package along with the instructions documented under the App Store Deployment section of the Consumer iOS SDK guide to remove the unsupported architectures.
+Use the shell script <code>trim.sh</code> that’s included in the SDK software distribution package along with the instructions documented under the App Store Deployment section of the Consumer iOS SDK guide to remove the unsupported architectures.
 </aside>

 # Setup